NE1997/CIL_Project/README.md

 ### 2.3 How to run
 - Choose the GloVe dimension in line 38 (acceptable values: 25, 50, 100, 200; default: 200)
 - Choose the data size in line 59 (acceptable values: "partial", "full"; default: "partial")
+- For svm only: choose the kernel function by commenting line 98 and 99 to utilize the linear kernel, or commenting line 101 and 102 to utilize the rbf kernel
 - Run python file according to the classifier you want to choose:
 ```
 python GloVe_random_forest.py